 or with the knees and insteps on the floor, sitting on the heels.
 This is called Vajasan (the Lighting Bolt Posture) it is also known as zazen and the Warriors pose.

-or seated on a chair with the feet flat on the floor and with your back away from the back of the chair.
+or seated on a chair with your feet flat on the floor and with your back away from the back of the chair.

 Place the hands palm up at the juncture between the thigh and abdomen.